Hsien-Ming-Ku/SWUFE-Math/Example2/README.txt

 the second example of our paper [1],

 Reference,
-1. X.-M. Gu, B. Carpentieri, and T.-Z. Huang, Block variants of COCG and COCR for complex symmetric linear systems with multiple right-hand sides, arXiv preprint, January 2016, 8 pages.
+1. X.-M. Gu, B. Carpentieri, T.-Z. Huang, and J. Meng, Block variants of the COCG and COCR methods for solving complex symmetric linear systems with multiple right-hand sides, arXiv preprint, January 2016, 8 pages.

 !!!!
 So please also ensure that the source for academic research only, not used for any commercial purposes.